union-imgcross icon

 Professional Employer Organization (PEO)

-With the Philippines’ EOR solution you don’t need to associate with any small or medium size organization because you can directly become the legal employer.
-With Skuad’s EOR solution you can easily handle employee benefits and compensation, tax filing, payroll, compliance, attendance management and all other day-to-day activities related to HR.
+With the Philippines’ EOR solution, you don’t need to associate with any small or medium-sized organization because you can become a legal employer directly.
+Skuad’s EOR solution allows you to easily handle:

-Depending upon the nature, size and operations of your business, you may opt to hire directly by becoming a legal employer or tie-up with a Professional Employment Organization (PEO).
+Depending on the nature, size, and operations of your business, you may still want to hire directly by becoming a legal employer or partner with a Professional Employment Organization (PEO).
 Both options are available.

 Conclusion